Jacob-J-Richards/DS_DA_Projects/Delinquency_Prediction/ReadMe.md

 colnames(train)[3] <- "feature_3_winsor"
 ```

-We need to fill the values we just removed, so we replace them with the
+We need to fill in the values we just removed, so we replace them with
-median of the values remaining.
+the median of the non-outliers.

 ``` r
 train[is.na(train[,3]),3] <- median(feature_3_winsor_clean$feature_3)